Tochukz/Terraform/Terraform-Up-and-Running/README.md

 Most non-trivial Terraform configurations either integrate with _Terraform Cloud_ or use a backend to store state remotely.
 By default, Terraform uses a backend called _local_, which stores state as a local file on disk.

-When you change a backend's configuration, you must run _terraform init_ again to validate and configure the backend before you can perform any _plans_, _applies_, or state operations.
+When you change a backend's configuration, you must run `terraform init` again to validate and configure the backend before you can perform any _plans_, _applies_, or state operations.

 __S3 Backend configuration__
-To configure S3 for remote storage of state
-First create the S3 bucket and enable object versioning
+To configure S3 for remote storage of state, first create the S3 bucket and enable object versioning
 ```
 $ aws s3 mb s3://xyz.tochukwu-terraform-states
 $ aws s3api put-bucket-versioning --bucket xyz.tochukwu-terraform-states --versioning-configuration Status=Enabled